Skip to content

 • On the Details page pick a name for your instance.
 This will also be the internal hostname for the virtual machine.

 • On the Source page select the image that you wish to use.
-Press the + button to the right of the name to select it.
+Press the up arrow button to the right of the name to select it.
+Use Ubuntu if you're not sure.

-• The Flavor page gives a choice of different sized instances.
+• The Flavour page gives a choice of different sized instances.
 Pick a suitable one, probably m1.small for your first instance.
 Also see the Quota limits section below.

 • You can ignore Network Ports, but on Security Groups you will need to make a choice.
-If you're not sure select ssh by clicking on the + button next to it.
+If you're not sure select ssh by clicking on the up arrow button next to it.
+If you're going to be running a web server you will want to select http too.

-• On Key Pair select the key pair that you created previously.
+• On Key Pair select the key pair that you created previously, which will be selected by default if you only have one key pair.

-• For now you can also ignore the Configuration and Metadata pages.
+• For now you can ignore the Configuration, Server Groups, Scheduler Hints and Metadata pages.

 • Hit the Launch Instance button.